onitsoft/Solidity-Course/lesson-6/README.md

 ## Calling functions

-Functions can be called using either positional arguments or as keyword arguments when passed as JSON object.
+Functions can be called using either positional or keyword arguments which are passed as a JSON object.

 ```
 function someFunction(uint key, uint value) {